PostHog/posthog.com/contents/handbook/comms/partners.md

 Users who contact us about wanting support from a partner often want particular types of help.
 We've curated some resources below which we can give them so they can self-serve where possible.

 ### Migration help
-If a customer contacts us about migrating data into PostHog we should first refer them to the Sales and CS Team, who will advise on best practices, help the team avoid rate limits, and ensure they get appropriate support.
+If a customer contacts us about migrating data into PostHog we should first refer them to the Sales & CS Team, who will triage them.
 We also have guides to help teams migrate data on their own.

 - [Migrating from Amplitude to PostHog](/docs/migrate/migrate-from-amplitude)
 - [Migrating from Mixpanel to PostHog](/docs/migrate/mixpanel)